-- Healthcare Common Procedure Coding System (HCPCS) codes are utilized by some hospitals in favor of the typical Level 3 CPT® Codes.
-These codes are typically 4 digits preceded by a C, or S - Many of these codes have similar code descriptions to level 3 CPT® codes (i.e. C8931 - MRA with dye, Spinal Canal, and 72159-MRA Spinal canal) - If cases are submitted with HCPCS codes with similar code descriptions to the typical level 3 CPT® codes, those procedures should be managed in the same manner as the typical CPT® codes - HCPCS code management is discussed further in the applicable guideline sections - Requests for many Healthcare Common Procedure Coding System (HCPCS) codes, including nonspecific codes such as S8042 [Magnetic resonance imaging (MRI), low-field], should be redirected to a more appropriate and specific CPT® code.
+- Healthcare Common Procedure Coding System (HCPCS) codes are utilized by some hospitals in favor of the typical Level-III CPT[®] codes.
+These codes are typically 4 digits preceded by a C or S.6 - Many of these codes have similar code descriptions to Level-III CPT[®] codes (i.e., C8931 - MRA with dye, Spinal Canal; and, CPT[®] 72159 - MRA Spinal Canal). - If cases are submitted with HCPCS codes with similar code descriptions to the typical Level-III CPT[®] codes, those procedures should be managed in the same manner as the typical CPT[®] codes. - HCPCS code management is discussed further in the applicable guideline sections. - Requests for many Healthcare Common Procedure Coding System (HCPCS) codes, including non-specific codes such as S8042 (Magnetic resonance imaging [MRI], low-field), should be redirected to a more appropriate and specific CPT[®] code.
 Exceptions are noted in the applicable guideline sections.